Reutlingen University: Internationalization and Addition of Further Schools

 In 1979, the European Study Program for Business Management (ESB), with its partner schools Middlesex University in London and NEOMA Business School Reims, enrolled its first students.
 With this new program, Reutlingen University became the first partner institution for double degrees in Germany.
 With its internationalization strategy, Reutlingen University increased its global reputation.
 In mid-2008, Reutlingen University merged all three of its business schools (European School of Business, School of International Business, and Production Management) into one school under the European School of Business (ESB) name.
 Today, ESB Business School ranks among the top business schools in Germany.

 Today's Building 2, home to the School of Applied Chemistry, opened in 1983, and in 1984, the first students entered Automation Technology and Business Information Science classes.
 The same year, the Export Academy Baden-Württemberg was founded at the university with a postgraduate degree course in International Marketing.

 The largest building on campus opened in 1987 by the Minister-President of Baden-Württemberg with space for Reutlingen University's technology departments.
 The degree course in Electronic Engineering began in 1989.
 The degree courses, Mechatronics and Media/Communication Information Technology, opened their doors in 2003.
 In full accordance with European agreements, all degree courses switched in 2003 to internationally recognized Bachelor's and Master's qualifications.

 Establishment of International Reputation

-Today, Reutlingen University comprises five schools with international accreditation: School of Applied Chemistry (AC, Angewandte Chemie), ESB Business School (ESB), School of Information Technology (INF, Informatik), School of Engineering (TEC, Technik) and School of Texiles & Design (TD, Textil & Design).
+Today, Reutlingen University comprises five schools with international accreditation: School of Applied Chemistry (AC, Angewandte Chemie), ESB Business School (ESB), School of Information Technology (INF, Informatik), School of Engineering (TEC, Technik) and School of Textiles & Design (TD, Textil & Design).
 It has over 200 partner universities worldwide and offers 16 Bachelor's degrees and 23 Master's degrees, including MBA's for officers of the Bundeswehr (Federal Defense of Germany).